Henri and Jules Desclée: Maredsous Abbey

 In 1872, Henri-Philippe acquired the Maredsous estate.
 His wish was to see a Benedictine abbey established on the site.
 Félix de Hemptinne, had served with Jules Desclée in the Pontifical Zouaves.
-He later became a monk at St. Martin's Abbey in Beuron in Germany, with the name in religion of Dom Hildebrand.
+He later became a monk at St. Martin's Abbey in Beuron in Germany, with the name in religion of Hildebrand.
 At that time, the Kulturkampf had arisen in Germany and saw the passage of legislation directed against religious orders.
-Dom Hildebrand broached the matter of Desclée's interest with his abbot Dom Maurus Wolter, who decided to found a daughter house at Maredsous.
+Hildebrand broached the matter of Desclée's interest with his abbot Maurus Wolter, who decided to found a daughter house at Maredsous.

 The first monks settled in 1872 at the castle and farm of Maredsous and in 1876 in the new buildings.
-Dom Hildebrand's father, Joseph de Hemptinne, was a textile manufacturer from Ghent, who had previously worked closely with Jean-Baptiste Bethune.
+Hildebrand's father, Joseph de Hemptinne, was a textile manufacturer from Ghent, who had previously worked closely with Jean-Baptiste Bethune.
 Accordingly the monastery of Maredsous was constructed in the purest Gothic style of the thirteenth century.
 The plans were drawn by Bethune, inspired by the same motive as the Desclée brothers for the restoration of Christian art.

 The family retained title until 1924, at which time it was turned over to the abbey.